OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-introduction.rst

 Red Hat OpenStack Platform Director
 -----------------------------------

-| Starting with Tungsten Fabric Release 2008, Tungsten Fabric
+| Starting with OpenSDN Release 2008, OpenSDN
-  supports using TF with Red Hat OpenStack Platform Director 16.1.
+  supports using OpenSDN with Red Hat OpenStack Platform Director 16.1.
-| This chapter explains how to integrate a Tungsten Fabric Release
+| This chapter explains how to integrate a OpenSDN Release
   2008 (or higher) installation with Red Hat OpenStack Platform Director 16.1.